osamikoyo/OSchat/README.md

     Servies - for other functions in project.
 ## Database
      In this project using Sqlite, so i share db on two files
-     For chats and main for users [Storage](https://github.com/osamikoyo/OSchat/tree/reg/storage)
+     For chats and main for users
+     Watch in storage
+   ### User

+        Have: Email, Password and Username
+   ### Chats
+        Have: Firstuser and Seconduser
+        Number of user influence nothing
+   ### Message
+       Have: date of sended, username who sendes, username who received and text of message.